kousathanas/MultiDFE/README.md

 Line3: SFS for neutral class

 the SFSs should always be of length sample size +1
-if your you have a sample size of 20, then the SFS contains 21 values (this is because the 0th column, ie. unmutated class is included)
+if you have a sample size of 20, then the SFS contains 21 values (this is because the 0th column, ie. unmutated class is included)

 I recommend that you use always the folded spectrum so have option -sfsfold set to 1 (this will always fold the SFS).